There are always very tiny problems in home theaters that we usually miss out on.

 take care of the speaker wires then you will least likely to experience this problem.

 Another cause of this problem might be that your speaker is damaged.
-In this case, you have to replace the speaker with brand new.
+In this case, you have to replace the speaker with a brand-new one.

 This problem may be caused due to the interference of two speakers’ electric fields or frequencies.